 By the way, if Mr. Kirby would use some of his technology occasionally, he would see that the press has been praising the digital conversion basically nonstop since it was announced in June.
 There has been, in the Huntsville Times, exactly two articles asking questions about problems that the district was having.

 Problems that, according to Wardynski, have now been resolved and improved up to “105%.”

 Which is, of course, impossible.

 Command and Control of Citizens’ Comments

-So my thought that citizens’ comments might be our one chance to ask un-vetted questions was wildly optimistic on my part it seems.
+So my thought that citizens’ comments might be our one chance to ask un-vetted questions was wildly optimistic it seems.

 Dr. Wardynski has gotten better at controlling the school board meetings to suit his own purposes.
 With a little help from Mr. Blair in shuffling the speakers around, he’s even attempting to control the message coming out of the citizens’ comments section of the board meeting.
 I suppose having on average two hours to say and push any message that he wants isn’t enough.
 He needs those few three minute blocks at the end as well.

 So it was easy to smirk at my suggestion that it was time for him to resign for what he’s done to our teachers.
 First, he doesn’t care about them or about parents.
 This isn’t about education; it’s about control.

 And second, he knew he had stacked the deck tonight.
 And it’s a lot easier to win when you’re playing footsie with the dealer.